Wildcats outlast Lebanon 66-62 in home opener

 Jordan Willis scored nine for the Saints while Derrick Crouch collected seven, Luke Nave and Justin Matthews four each, Chase Smith three and Brittain Gore and Caleb Smith two apiece.

 Mt.
-Juliet Christian was scheduled to travel to Franklin Road Christian in Murfreesboro last night.
+Juliet Christian was scheduled to travel to Franklin Road Christian in Murfreesboro on Monday night.

+Markus sticks a 3 in Mt.
+Juliet’s side as Wildcats win 9-AAA openerMT.
+JULIET — Mt.
+Juliet’s Daniel Beard did his best to beat his former Wilson Central teammates last Tuesday night.

+But the Wildcats forced a 10-second backcourt violation with half a minute left trailing by two and Zack Markus connected on a three-pointer from the side for the lead with 13 seconds left.
+A steal and two free throws by Ethan Thomas widened the lead to three and when Beard’s last-ditch triple from the corner hit the top of the backboard, Central escaped with a 43-40 win in the District 9-AAA opener for both teams.

 (0) comments